Note: If using a different version of macOS, see the Latest OS Compatibility article.

-How to allow UAD software on High Sierra
+How to manually allow UAD software

 - Download and install the latest UAD software.

-- After restarting, open System Preferences (from Apple menu at top left corner of display).
+- After restarting, open System Preferences (from Apple Menu at top left corner of display).

 - Click Security & Privacy in the System Preferences window.

 - Click Allow (at lower right of General pane) within 30 minutes of UAD installation.

 - The Allow button is present for 30 minutes after UAD software installation.
 To show the button again if 30 minutes have passed, restart the computer.
 If the Allow button is not present after restarting, reinstall the UAD software.

 - If software from multiple developers has been installed, the System & Privacy pane may display a more generic message that reads "some system software was blocked from loading."
-In this case, after clicking "Allow" a list will appear and the software from each developer can be allowed individually.
+In this case, after clicking Allow a list will appear and the software from each developer can be allowed individually.